John Gummer: House of Lords

 It was announced that Gummer would be awarded a peerage in the 2010 Dissolution Honours List.
 On 21 June he was created a Life Peer as Baron Deben, of Winston in the County of Suffolk.
 He takes his title from the River Deben.
 He was introduced in the House of Lords the same day, supported by his brother, Lord Chadlington, and the composer Lord Lloyd-Webber.

 As a pro-European moderate, Lord Deben supported Kenneth Clarke's leadership bids.

 In September 2012, Lord Deben was confirmed as Chairman of the UK's independent Committee on Climate Change, succeeding Lord Turner.
 The committee advises the UK Government on setting and meeting carbon budgets and on preparing for the impacts of climate change.
 He was due to step down at the end of June 2023.

 Personal life

-Lord Deben has been married to Penelope Gardner since 1977, and lives at Winston Grange, a Grade II–listed property in Suffolk.
+Lord Deben has been married to Penelope Gardner since 1977, and lives at Winston Grange, a Grade II–listed property in Stowmarket, Suffolk.
 They have four children, including Ben Gummer, who was MP for Ipswich from 2010, until he lost his seat in 2017.

 He converted to the Catholic Church in 1992, having previously been a practising Anglican and a member of the General Synod of the Church of England.
-He has supported the creation of the Personal Ordinariate of Our Lady of Walsingham for former Anglicans who have, like him, joined the Catholic Church, including serving as an Honorary Vice-President of the Friends of the Personal Ordinariate of Our Lady of Walsingham.
+He has supported the creation of the Personal Ordinariate of Our Lady of Walsingham for former Anglicans who have, like him, joined the Catholic Church, including serving as an honorary vice-president of the Friends of the Personal Ordinariate of Our Lady of Walsingham.

 In July 2018 he was awarded the honorary degree of Doctor of Science (D.Sc.) from the University of East Anglia.